Introduction to Automated Negotiation

 \section{The Equilibrium Selection Problem}

 As mentioned above, our aim is to determine, for any given normal-form game, what the optimal strategy would be for each of the players.
 So far, we have only partially answered this question.
 Namely, we now know that the players should be playing a Nash equilibrium (pure or mixed).
 Furthermore, we know from Theorem~\ref{thm:existence_nash_eq} that such a Nash equilibrium always exists.
 However, that still leaves us with the question \textit{which} Nash equilibrium to choose if the game has \textit{multiple} Nash equilibria.
+This problem is known as the \textit{equilibrium selection problem} (ESP).
+This is especially important for us because, as we will see later on (in Sec.~\ref{sec:nash_equilibria_nego}), in automated negotiation there are typically indeed many Nash equilibria.

-This problem is known as the \textit{equilibrium selection problem}.
-While many solutions to this problem have been proposed, unfortunately, none of them is widely accepted as being a fully satisfactory solution for general normal-form games.
+While many solutions to the ESP have been proposed in the literature, none of them is widely accepted as being fully satisfactory for general normal-form games.
 However, there are a number of solutions to this problem that are applicable to special cases.
 We will here discuss some of them.
-But before that, we will first discuss some apparent solutions that might seem to make sense initially, but that are actually not satisfactory.
+But before that, we will first discuss some apparent solutions to the ESP that might seem to make sense at first, but that, upon closer inspection, actually turn out not to be satisfactory.